Shoaib2011436642/JVAI_Financial_Policy_Chatbot_Using_Sentence-Tranformers-Embedding_Faiss_Md.-Shoaib-Ahmed/README.md

 ## 📄 License / Use

 For assessment purposes only.
-Please contact me before reusing code or data.
+All credits to Join Venture AI.